Prasant-Jillella/Working-JSON-and-PHP/README.md

-# Working-JSON-and-PHP
+# Working-XML-and-PHP
-The following project makes API call and gets data that is displayed according to the request we make.
+The project makes api call to congress api and provides the data according to the request made by the user.
+PHP is the server side script that is used to retrieve data.